Skip to Main Content

 • How to Quit Smoking

-Not smoking is one of the simplest ways to prevent cancer, heart disease, and lung disease.
-Get tips to stop smoking.
+Not smoking or quitting smoking is one of the best ways to help prevent cancer, heart disease, and lung problems.
+Get tips and make a quit plan to stop smoking.

 • Physical Activity After Cancer